 I graduated from Texas Tech University with my PhD in Experimental Psychology (focus in Cognition and Cognitive Neuroscience).
-My research primarily focused on applied cognitive psychology: psycholinguistics (automated text analysis, reading comprehension, and language in cognition), memory and learning, and individual differences.
+My research primarily focused on applied cognitive psychology: psycholinguistics (automated text analysis, reading comprehension, and language), memory and learning, and individual differences in human-computer interaction.
 I developed and led my own research program, which explored how users interact with digital learning platforms.
-Since then, I've been applying and researching these principles in my psychology and neuroscience classes at Arizona State University.
+After graduation, I applied and continuously researched these principles in the classes I taught at Arizona State University.

 The transition to remote/online teaching during the pandemic reignited my passion for improving the user experience.
 Technology plays an increasingly critical role in everyone's lives, and I have unique insight into how we can curate products to be profitable and equitable.

 Some of my hobbies include PC & Steam Deck gaming, volunteering, memes, learning new skills, writing, photography, singing, reading, and expanding my exotic terrestrial isopod collection.